timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 external dependencies, or package management tools required.

 Telegraf is an open-source tool.
 It contains over 200 plugins for gathering and writing different types of data written by people who work with that data.
-We have built downloadable binaries of Telegraf with our plugin included.
+Timescale have built downloadable binaries of Telegraf with our plugin included.
 This tutorial runs through a couple of examples on how to use the PostgreSQL and TimescaleDB output plugin for Telegraf.

 ## Installation [](telegraf-installation)